By Martin Jeret, Nevercode CEO

 Introducing a plan with unlimited minutes

 We’ve heard feedback from the community that it’s difficult to predict CI costs and answer managers' questions like “How much is it?”
-While previously business plans with fixed costs were only available at $6017/year, we released a new pricing plan — unlimited minutes.
+While previously business plans with fixed costs were only available at $6017/year, we released a new pricing plan — Professional.

 If you’ve been hesitant to build on push to feature branches or run tests on PRs because the minutes may rack up to over 10,000, you can now purchase unlimited minutes for $299/month and have access to premium macOS VMs running on Mac Pros.
 This icludes unlimited team seats, 3 concurrent builds and in-app support!
 To switch to unlimited minutes, please contact us.

 Why this change, everything was great just the way it was before?